-the horizontal motion of water at a navigationally significant depth represented as a velocity vector (i.e., speed and direction).
+the horizontal motion of water at a navigationally significant depth, or the vertical average over a depth, represented as a velocity vector (i.e., speed and direction).
 Depths may extend from the sea surface down to 25 metres.

 NOTE: IHO Hydrographic Dictionary: current: surface.
 A current that does not extend more than a few (2-3) metres below the surface.